tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 ----

-<p style="text-align: justify;margin-bottom: 0.5em;font-size: smaller;">This article was inspired by a <i>New York Times</i> <a href="https://www.nytimes.com/2018/06/11/sports/world-cup-groups.html">guide to World Cup teams</a> and appropriated for Dota as suggested by <a href="https://twitter.com/SkimGaming/status/1007998992498790401">@SkimGaming.</a> Much appreciation to the people who exhaustively update all tournament and team results on Liquipedia including those responsible for this exceptionally detailed <a href="https://liquipedia.net/dota2/Dota_Pro_Circuit/Stats">Dota Pro Circuit stats page.</a></p>
+<p style="text-align: justify;margin-bottom: 0.5em;font-size: smaller;">This article was inspired by a <i>New York Times</i> <a href="https://www.nytimes.com/2018/06/11/sports/world-cup-groups.html">guide to World Cup teams</a> and appropriated for Dota as suggested by <a href="https://twitter.com/SkimGaming/status/1007998992498790401">@SkimGaming.</a> Much appreciation to the people who exhaustively update all tournament and team results on Liquipedia including those responsible for this exceptionally detailed <a href="https://liquipedia.net/dota2/Dota_Pro_Circuit/Stats">Dota Pro Circuit stats page.</a> Player photos in the header are from the <a href="https://www.flickr.com/photos/dota2ti/">dota2ti</a>, <a href="https://www.flickr.com/photos/cybersportcom/">Cybersport</a>, and <a href="https://www.flickr.com/photos/starladder/">StarLadder</a> Flickrs.</p>